yngccc/agby/README.md

 ## What is this?

-Simple ray tracing renderer Project with DXR, limited support for scene editing
+Simple ray tracing renderer project with DXR, limited support for scene editing

 ## Build and installation